Flexor tendonitis of the elbow is a common issue that causes major dysfunction of the elbow and its surrounding tissues.

 Conventional treatment options are the most commonly recommended by doctors, but they may not be the most effective when dealing with flexor tendonitis.
 While they can help patients reduce their pain, the results are minimal compared to some of the alternative treatment options available today.

 Regenerative Therapy for Flexor Tendonitis of the Elbow

-The added benefit of regenerative therapies over conventional treatment options is that they not only treat the symptoms of flexor tendonitis, they can also help repair the damaged tissues which cause the symptoms.
-Overtime, regenerative therapies can return function and range of motion to an elbow suffering from tendonitis.
-Though these treatments don’t exactly reverse the effects of tendonitis, they are a powerful driving force to curb its progression and development.
+The added benefit of regenerative therapies over conventional treatment options is that they not only treat the symptoms of flexor tendonitis but can also help treat its causes.
+Over time, regenerative therapies can return function and range of motion to an elbow suffering from tendonitis.